Friday, October 1, 2021

 With its capital at London, the pagan Kingdom of Essex (East Saxons) was founded in the 500s.
 It was one of many Saxon-populated kingdoms.
 In 825, it was amalgamated into the pagan Kingdom of Wessex (West Saxons).
 In the 900s, King Alfred the Great unified it with the kingdoms of Sussex, Kent, and West Mercia into a new Kingdom of England.
 (Nowadays, the Queen's youngest son is the popular Earl of Wessex...

-...and dozens of businesses, regiments, and colleges in that region still use Wessex in their names).
-In essence, England was its own United Kingdom, at that time.
+...and businesses, regiments, and colleges in that region still use Wessex in their names).

-*The term Anglo-Saxon is a blend of two 5th-century Germanic clans, Angles and Saxons, who settled in Britain.
+It was an Anglo-Saxon one.
+The term Anglo-Saxon is a blend of two 5th-century Germanic clans, Angles and Saxons, who settled in Britain.
 I'm familiar with that because King Alfred was the symbol of my university, and Saxons were the sports mascots.

 In 1066, William the Conqueror granted The City its everlasting rights to be self-governing.
 The walled city was too wealthy and strong for him, so he conferred those privileges if The City recognized him as the King of England (and then his gay son, who became King William II Rufus).
 It worked.

-William had Danish Viking lineage (known as Norsemen, North Men, and Normans), and his forebears invaded France until its king gave them land, which they called Normandy (Normandie) in 911.
+William had Danish Viking lineage (known as North Men, Norsemen, and Normans), and his forebears invaded France until its king gave them land, which they called Normandy (Normandie) in 911.
 From there, William launched his invasion of the British Isles via the Norman Conquest of 1066.
 He erected The Tower of London fortress nearby, to watch The City.

 Developing around The City, the metropolitan area called London began centuries later.
 Technically, London is not a city; it's an administrative region of 32 boroughs.